 Doon Fort is undoubtedly one of the most spectacularly picturesque heritage sites in Ireland.
-It is situated on a small island in the middle of Loughadoon, just outside the charming village of Ardara in County Donegal.
+It is situated on a small island in the middle of Loughadoon, about 10 Km from Ardara.

 Doon Fort is a large drystone fort, thought to be the residence of the O’Boyle Chieftains.
 The exact date of the construction of the fort is unknown and it may date from the late Iron Age to Early Medieval times.
 The fort has been linked first with the Breslin clan who were said to have occupied it from the 5th century onwards.
 It was later associated with the O’ Boyle clan before it fell into disrepair.
 These forts were used as royal residences and as status symbols.
 Doon Fort is classified as a Western Stone Fort which are characterised as having thick high stone enclosing walls.